 At the start of the series, BoJack is at a point in his life where he’s such a joke he’s essentially a punchline.
-He hasn’t done anything substantial since starring in the ’90s sitcom, Horsin’ Around, a spoof of those saccharine, family-friendly shows such as Full House.
+He hasn’t done anything substantial since starring in the hit ’90s sitcom, Horsin’ Around, a spoof of those saccharine, family-friendly shows such as Full House.
 However, we quickly learn that BoJack is far more than a washed-up actor.
 He had a terrible childhood.
 He’s worried his glory days are long behind him.
 He’s desperate for people to love him despite the tragic fact that what he really needs is to learn how to love himself.
 In short, he’s broken.

 One of the central themes introduced in the show’s first season is the concept of how well a person knows you and vice versa.
-A big source of BoJack’s overwhelming feeling of emptiness is his blunt awareness that nobody truly knows him.
-He hides behind the partying, larger than life persona derived from his celebrity status.
+A big source of BoJack’s overwhelming feeling of emptiness is his blunt awareness that nobody really knows him.
+He hides behind the partying, larger-than-life persona derived from his celebrity status.
 It isn’t until he’s forced to open up to Diane, who’s been hired to ghostwrite his memoir, that he begins to connect with someone on a deeper level.
 As much as she gets to know him, he gets to know her as well, and this closeness creates an intimacy unlike anything he’s ever experienced before, which leads to BoJack falling hard for Diane.

 Thus, each of the characters’ struggles is a direct reflection of our own.
 As difficult as it can be to face the bleakness we all experience in our own lives to varying degrees, the show makes a point to highlight the importance of introspection.
 What are any of us doing here?
-This idea circles back to BoJack’s biggest dilemma, i.e., is he doomed to a life of unhappiness?
-As depressingly real as BoJack Horseman gets, it also offers glimmers of hope every now and then, providing those much-needed moments of clarity that allow you to take a step back, analyze and breathe.
+This idea circles back to one of BoJack’s biggest moral dilemmas, that is, is he doomed to a life of unhappiness?
+As depressingly real as BoJack Horseman gets, it also offers glimmers of hope, providing those much-needed moments of clarity that allow us to take a step back, analyze and breathe.
 If there’s one uplifting message the show delivers above all the rest, it’s the reminder that it gets easier.
-The hard part is that you’ve got to work at it every day, whatever it is that you wish to accomplish, but it does get easier.
+The hard part is that you’ve got to work at it every day, whatever it is that you wish to achieve, but it does get easier.
 It’s not too late.
 It’s never too late.
 We’re responsible for shaping our own happiness.
 It’s all about taking that first step.